valonhaliti/local2github/README.md

 First install the packages required by this app: `npm i`.
 Create a personal token for your GithHub account with full permissions.
 And then run the script:

 `node index.js "path" <username> <token> `

-This will go throug the repositories inside "path" directory and sync them all into your GitHub account.
+This will go through the repositories inside "path" directory and sync them all into your GitHub account.